dynamsoft-docs/license-server-docs/about/purchase.md

 ### Renew a license

 Renewing a license essentially means obtaining a new license with the same quota that can be used for another year.
 This new license will be automatically activated based on the old license.
-If you are using Dynamsoft-Hosting LTS, the new license will be configured to the same [Handshake Code](./terms.md#handshake-code) automatically, otherwise, you will need to manually configure it to the old Handshake Code.
+If you are using Dynamsoft-Hosting DLS, the new license will be configured to the same [Handshake Code](./terms.md#handshake-code) automatically, otherwise, you will need to manually configure it to the old Handshake Code.

 ### Add quota

 Adding quota means obtaining a new license with a specified quota and configured it to the same [Handshake Code](./terms.md#handshake-code).
 This new license will be automatically activated based on the old license.
-If you are using Dynamsoft-Hosting LTS, the new license will be configured to the same old Handshake Code automatically, otherwise, you will need to manually configure it to the old Handshake Code.
+If you are using Dynamsoft-Hosting DLS, the new license will be configured to the same old Handshake Code automatically, otherwise, you will need to manually configure it to the old Handshake Code.